venugudavalli/aws-automate-python/README.md

-# aws-automate-python
+# Automating AWS with python

-Autoamting AWS Cloud Management with python
+Repository for the *AWS Cloud Management with python*